Thank you for your interest in our TEFL course at the beach outside of Leon, Nicaragua.

 First, the political climate here in Nicaragua has changed considerably.
 There is civil unrest, protests, and police clashes with civilians.
 People have died and things have not settled yet.
 There have been glimmers of hope, but there is really no way of knowing for certain.

-We are currently running a class now, and even though all of our students, staff, and alumni are safe here at the beach and in Leon, almost all foreigners and foreign-owned businesses have stopped coming to Nicaragua, or have closed their doors.
+Our last class was in June, and even though our students, staff, and alumni are safe here at the beach and in Leon, almost all foreigners and foreign-owned businesses have stopped coming to Nicaragua, or have closed their doors.
 This is due to a few different reasons – people not feeling safe, and no more tourists coming to Nicaragua now.
 You can see the latest info on our Instagram account.

 Needless to say, if things stay the same, your experience might not be the same as it would be a few months ago.